©

 I identify myself as a human and speak calmly to the dog.

-I fill in a declaration form at the Tourist Office in Le Pré, which will be forwarded to the appropriate authorities.
+I fill in a declaration form at the Pré Tourist Office, which will be forwarded to the relevant authorities.

 I don't attack the dog

-Stone-throwing, stick-throwing and pepper-spraying all contribute to making dogs aggressive.
+Throwing stones, hitting with sticks and pepper sprays all contribute to making dogs aggressive.

 Protected areas

-The Plateau de Bure is a unique area: a gigantic, high-altitude scree, it is home to a rich diversity of protected animal and plant species found only in this type of environment.
+The Bure plateau is a unique area: a gigantic high-altitude scree plateau, it is home to a rich diversity of protected animal and plant species that are found only in this type of environment.

-In order to limit the disturbance of wildlife and the destruction of this biotope, and to ensure that the Bure plateau remains preserved and open to all, regulations have been put in place limiting practices.
+In order to limit the disturbance to wildlife and the destruction of this biotope, and to ensure that the Bure plateau remains unspoilt and open to all, regulations are in place limiting practices.

-• Traffic outside marked trails (except during winter);
+• Traffic off the marked footpaths (except during the winter months);

 • Motor vehicle traffic;